OURSIP FAQs

 OURSIP stands for the Office of Undergraduate Research – Student Initiated Internship Program and is a nine-week summer research program for Princeton first and second year students.
 OURSIP provides a limited number of grants to students who have independently created or secured an unpaid faculty-mentored research internship over the summer.

-OURSIP is a residential program for all fellows conducting research on-campus.
+On-campus OURSIP is a residential program for all fellows conducting research on the Princeton campus.
 On-campus fellows take part in the Summer Research Colloquium.
 While priority is given to on-campus projects, a limited number of off-campus projects (i.e. taking place at a US institution other than Princeton) are funded each year.

 Q. What can I expect to gain from OURSIP?

-• Explore your interest in different fields of research before deciding on your departmental major at the end of sophomore year.
+• Explore your interest in different fields of research before deciding on your departmental major at the end of your first (B.S.E.) or sophomore (A.B.) year.

 • Deepen your understanding of concepts learned in the classroom by applying your knowledge to novel research questions.